boundless-xyz/boundless/documentation/site/pages/market-design.md

 ### Aggregation and Verification Caching

 One of the most expensive parts of using a SNARK in a smart contract application is the verification cost.
 This cost is amortized across a batch of requests by recursively verifying a set of receipts, and constructing a Merkle tree over the claims for efficient inclusion proofs.
-Additionally, it is assumed that the requestor will use the receipt they receive to drive onchain functionality which will require them to verify the receipt as part of that application flow.
+Additionally, it is assumed that the requestor will use the receipt they receive to drive on-chain functionality which will require them to verify the receipt as part of that application flow.
 In order to guarantee this is efficient, the market uses a set verifier that caches the root of the receipt claim Merkle tree, and the receipt used by the application is a Merkle inclusion path against that root.

 ## Proof Aggregation

 Verification of SNARKs in the EVM is expensive.
 In the case of our Groth16 receipts, it costs around 250k gas, which makes it the largest single cost for more applications.

-In order to amortize this onchain verification cost, we use recursive verification to verify a set of receipts such that a single receipt attests to every claim in the set.
+In order to amortize this on-chain verification cost, we use recursive verification to verify a set of receipts such that a single receipt attests to every claim in the set.
 In order to make inclusion proofs efficient, this process builds a binary Merkle tree of the receipt claims.

 ### Set Verifier Contract